EasternPA/mastodon-install/README.md

 `e351f61406c8ba6bdc489fdc4606c7c3  -`

 Copy the long string into your clipboard.
 Do not include the space or `-` at the end.
-Paste it where you see `<pg pwd>` below (two places!)
+You will paste it where you see `<pg pwd>` below (two places!)

 ```
 sudo docker run --name postgres14 -v /home/ubuntu/mastodon/postgres:/var/lib/postgresql/data -e POSTGRES_PASSWORD=<pg pwd> --rm -d postgres:14-alpine`